MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 ## Creative Server

-This is a vanilla Minecraft server.
+This is a vanilla Minecraft creative server.
 This server can be joined from default Minecraft launcher running version 1.18.2.

 * Server address: **mcucreative.crafted.pro**
 * Minecraft version: 1.18.2